 The red arrows (lettered C) depict the case where SPs do not use a common Service Bureaus, but allow their chosen Service Bureaus to exchange routing data on their behalf for query by SPs (subscribed to a different Service Bureau).

 Note that each of the below three cases may be implemented simultaneously, allowing SPs to selected a Service Bureau that best meets their operational needs.
 It is expected that SPs would gain access to multiple Service Bureaus for interconnection purposes and that an ecosystem of Service Bureaus may evolve.
-The ability for Service Bureaus to provide both a query and zone transfer service – coupled with the synchronization of routing data among multiple registries – would provide SPs with a broad range of options.
+The ability for Service Bureaus to provide both a query and bulk transfer service as discussed in Section 5.4 – coupled with the synchronization of routing data among multiple registries – would provide SPs with a broad range of options.